 3 Ingredient Copycat Walkers Shortbread Recipe

 via Eugenie’s Kitchen

 Cooking time 45 mins

 Sift all-purpose flour, set aside.
 Add one cup of softened unsalted butter into a mixing bowl.
 Whisk together.
-Sift in one cup of confectionary sugar, whisk until fluffy.
+Sift in one cup of confectionary sugar, and whisk until fluffy.

 Add in sifted flour and fold to combine.
-When the mixture looks like sand, transfer to clean work surface.
+When the mixture looks like sand, transfer it to clean work surface.